 - We actually ran on this as one of our platform commitments in the last election; Democratic.

 - There was an extensive consultation process spanning several years in which stakeholders both for and against were able freely to participate; Democratic; and

 - When Mr. Harper used the same OIC process (to increase access) prior to the 2015 election — gun owners did NOT decry this use of OICs as somehow undemocratic.
 It seems to be seen as “undemocratic” only when they disagree with it.

 2. “It’s Unconstitutional”

-This claim typically focusses on the Charter of Rights and Freedoms.
-It should be emphasized that the rights enumerated there are not independent of each other, and in some degree may need to be circumscribed to give proper effect to others.
+This claim typically focusses on the Charter of Rights and Freedoms, (though there is no enumerated right to bear, keep, use, or own firearms).
+It should in any case be emphasized that the rights that are enumerated there are not independent of each other, and in some degree may need to be circumscribed to give proper effect to others.